Ashton Goudeau

-Ashton Chase Goudeau (born July 23, 1992) is an American professional baseball pitcher in the Detroit Tigers organization.
+Ashton Chase Goudeau (born July 23, 1992) is an American professional baseball pitcher for the Kansas City Monarchs of the American Association of Professional Baseball.
 Goudeau was drafted by the Kansas City Royals in the 27th round of the 2012 MLB draft.
-He has also played in Major League Baseball (MLB) for the Cincinnati Reds and Colorado Rockies.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds and Colorado Rockies.

 Career

 Amateur career

 Goudeau attended Union High School in Union, Missouri.
 Undrafted out of high school, he attended Maple Woods Community College.

 Kansas City Royals

 The Kansas City Royals selected Goudeau in the 27th round of the 2012 MLB draft.
 Goudeau spent the 2012 season with the AZL Royals, going 1–1 with a 3.97 ERA over 34 innings.
 He spent the 2013 season with the Idaho Falls Chukars, going 1–5 with a 10.18 ERA over 40 2/3 innings.

-He split the 2014 season between Idaho Falls and the Lexington Legends, going a combined 1–0 with a 4.28 ERA over 33 2/3 innings.
+Goudeau split the 2014 season between Idaho Falls and the Lexington Legends, going a combined 1–0 with a 4.28 ERA over 33 2/3 innings.
 He split the 2015 season between Lexington and the Wilmington Blue Rocks, going a combined 7–4 with a 3.22 ERA over 86 2/3 innings.

 Goudeau split the 2016 season between Wilmington and the Northwest Arkansas Naturals, going 7–17 with a 5.29 ERA over 127 2/3 innings.
 He split the 2017 season between the AZL and Northwest Arkansas, going a combined 3–7 with a 5.10 ERA over 60 innings.